Seb-geospatial/BlenderMapDEM/README.md

 renderDEM(dem_dir, output_dir, exaggeration = 0.5, resolution_scale = 50, samples = 5)
 ```

-Uses Blender to generate a 3D rendered hillshade map using an input DEM image file
+Uses Blender to generate a png of a 3D rendered hillshade map using an input DEM image file

 Parameters:
 - `dem_dir: str`
-    - Absolute directory of the input DEM image.
+    - Absolute directory of the input DEM image including its file extension.
+All standard image file types are acceptable as input and readable by Blender, **including .tif/.tiff files**.
+    - Example: `'absolute/path/to/DEM.tif'`.
     - **Requires string.**
 - `output_dir: str`
-    - Absolute directory path of the outputted rendered image.
+    - Absolute directory path of the outputted rendered image (including .png file extension).
+    - Example: `'absolute/path/to/output.png'`.
     - **Requires string.**
 - `exaggeration: float`
     - Level of topographic exaggeration to be applied to 3D plane based on input DEM.
 Higher values will result in "spiky" terrain and darker crevices between landforms.